datastackacademy/data-engineering-101/week_1/ep3/README.md

 This is the simplest way to use Git.
 The flow is:
 - Make changes to your files in VS Code.
 - Save the changes in VS Code.
 - In your terminal, use the command `git add <file_name>` to add each changed file to Git's staging area.
 If the file isn't in your terminal's present working directory, you'll also have to include the relative path.
+Do NOT add files with `git add *`, which can accidentally include files that ought to be excluded.
 > The command `git status` will show you what files have been changed since the last commit.
 - `git commit -m "<commit_message>"` will commit the changes to the project's history.
 What was changed, when it was committed, and the commit message all become part of the project's record.
 You can look at the commit history using Git or GitHub.